 - Always park your bike in a bicycle rack

 - Always make sure that your bike’s tires have enough air in them

 - Use your arm to indicate if / when you are turning (e.g. if you are exiting right, stick out your right arm clearly to signal any other road-users that you are about to turn)

 - Cycling is prohibited in pedestrianised streets (the inner city) from 09.00 until 18.30 (Thursdays until 21.00)

-Look at the map below to see what we mean by pedestrianised streets.
+Look at the map below to see what we mean by pedestrianised streets, they’re in the area marked in grey.
 It’s really important that you don’t cycle here during the day, as the fine is 64€, and the police are starting to be more active in looking for people breaking this law.

 Failing to comply with the other rules might also result in a fine, or your bike being relocated by the municipality.
 Read more information on the website of the Royal Dutch tourist union (ANWB) or Holland.com.